What is Critical Power?

 Hospitals, Surgeries, Military Field Operations, Banks, Airports, Space Bases, Communications Networks, Distribution Centres, Food Manufacturing Plants.

-Surprisingly there are thousands of environments that require there to be always available 24-7 without any disruption, come hell or high water.The only true way to protect critical power is with the installation of uninterruptible power supplies, known as UPS Systems, and Diesel Generators.
+Surprisingly, there are thousands of environments that require 24-7 uninterrupted critical power, come hell or high water.The only true way to protect critical power is with the installation of uninterruptible power supplies, known as UPS Systems, and Diesel Generators.

 This system would then need to be made totally invincible to any power outage, however improbable or unlikely.
 To achieve this, the UPS system and generator system would need to be replicated more than once in the event of mechanical failure.
-The term used is N+1 this equates to a double system.
+The term used is N+1, and this equates to a double system.
 N+2 will be 200% cover and N+3 would be triple cover.

-An in-depth understanding of how to protect critical power can be reviewed in the section on this website entitled, How does a disaster prevention system work?
+An in-depth understanding of how to protect critical power can be reviewed in the section on this website entitled, Disaster recovery and power protection systems (https://powercontinuity.co.uk/disaster-prevention-systems/)

 How safe is the critical power at your office or business?